 - The institution's size and soundness (share capital) - Regulatory authorisation - Costs of services - Ease of access to information about current and future transactions - Type of services provided and level of efficiency in execution.

 Transactions are settled on a DVP basis meaning that our portfolios are not exposed to counterparty risk.
-There is no history of late settlement and no history of dealing errors that would or could have required compensation payable by Amati or one of our counterparties.

 Concentration Risk